Author

 Objectives

-1. To design a feedforward controller in combination with a feedback controller
+• Design a feedforward controller integrated with a feedback (PID) controller for a dynamic process.

 Process information